CoderFemi/MicroservicesBootcamp/README.md

 Types of Services:
 * Cluster IP: Sets up a url through which a pod can be accessed, only by other pods in its cluster.
 * Node Port: This makes a pod accessible from outside the cluster.
 This type of service is mainly for development purposes.
 * Load Balancer: This service makes a pod accessible from outside the cluster.
 This type is for production, as it  manages incoming traffic and redirects to the pods in the cluster.
 In reality, the load balancer service uses a cloud provider's load balancer to direct traffic to an ingress controller which handles routing of requests to the ClusterIps of each pod in the cluster.
+The load balancer used mostly is the kubernetes ingress-nginx which is installed via the `kubectl apply -f <installationUrl>`.
+Then an ingress service is configured in a yaml file.
+The configuration requires creating a fake host and mapping it to your machine's localhost in a config file located at `C:/Windows/System32/drivers/etc/hosts`
 * External Name: This redirects in-cluster requests to a CNAME url.

 In the YAML file (file name should be suffixed with 'srv'), the following is the code required for creating a service: